natethegreate/Screentone-Remover/README.md

 # Screentone-Remover
 Script with GUI that removes screentones, or the "printed" effect in manga and doujins, using DSP.
-This process is necessary for use with [DeepCreamPy](https://github.com/deeppomf/DeepCreamPy), by deeppomf.
+This process is necessary for use with [DeepCreamPy](https://github.com/deeppomf/DeepCreamPy), by deeppomf, and my other project hentAI.
 Gaussian blur is applied to an image, then an averaging blur afterwards.
 This removes high frequency signals (screentones).
 The output of this is sharpened with a Laplacian kernel, to retain some edge.